 The flavor outcome is equally delicious depending on your preference: A neutral high heat oil like avocado highlights the earthy sweetness of the sweet potato, while coconut oil adds a subtle richness and slight coconut flavor.
 Either option is a great choice for these.
 And if you do want to make them with butter, I recommend using clarified butter.
 (Here's how to clarify it yourself.)
 With the water and milk solids removed from butter, it's much less likely to burn.

-I love to serve these sweet potato hash browns simply with a couple of fried or scrambled eggs and some fresh orange wedges (also what I pair with Sweet Potato Hash).
+I love to serve these sweet potato hash browns simply with a couple of fried or scrambled eggs, or Baked Eggs and some fresh orange wedges (also what I pair with Sweet Potato Hash).
 It makes a delicious meal any time of day.

 How to Make Sweet Potato Hash Browns